Lroes/ARc-Electric_Wiki/Compatible-devices.md

 ARc-Light is only compatible with Android and IOS Operating systems, and will not function with Blackberry or Windows Mobile Operating Systems.

 ## Exceptions
-Unfortunately some Android and Apple devices are not supported for AR, despite having an up to date operating system.
+Unfortunately some Android and Apple devices are not supported for AR, despite having an up-to-date operating system.
 This resource from Google can be helpful for determining if your device is supported. https://developers.google.com/ar/discover/supported-devices